narunraman/academic-kickstart/content/home/experience.md

   location = "Milpitas, California" date_start = "2017-06-10"
   date_end = "2017-09-10"
   description = """Conducted failure analysis of electrochromic glass.
-Automated the generation and FA for implementation into the workflow.
+Automated the generation and FA for implementation into the workflow using basic computer vision.
   Responsibilities include:

   * Communicating with failure experts